 Pregnancy or Postpartum Mental Health Concerns

-Of all medical complications affecting women during pregnancy and after birth, mood and anxiety disorders are the most common.
-While “postpartum” depression is commonly known for occurring after birth, 50% of postpartum major depressive episodes actually begin prior to delivery.
+Of all medical complications affecting women during pregnancy and after birth, mood, and anxiety disorders are the most common.
+While postpartum depression is commonly known for occurring after birth, 50% of postpartum major depressive episodes actually begin prior to delivery.
 A psychiatric evaluation can help alleviate expectant or new moms understand their symptoms and explore treatment options.

-How a Psychiatric Evaluation Helps Determine Treatment
+How to Get a Psychiatric Evaluation

-Psychiatric Evaluations and Treatments In Los Angeles, CA
+Psychiatric Evaluations and Treatments in California

 At Neuro Wellness Spa, we are here to help our patients understand their symptoms and choose the best treatment option for them.
+Our in-person and online psychiatrists are available to conduct psychiatric evaluations in order to best direct you to the best treatment option for you.

-For more information or to schedule your initial consultation, please feel free to contact us or call at 1-877-847-3984 today.
+For more information or to schedule your initial consultation, please feel free to contact us or call 1-877-847-3984 today.